charleswt/Password-Generator3/README.md

 ## Usage

-Press "Generate Password", then follow the stemps that are prompted.
+Press "Generate Password," then follow the steps that are prompted.

 ## Contributing

 This project was developed by [Charles Tiffany](https://github.com/charleswt/).

 ## Screenshot